ratpack/ratpack/ratpack-manual/src/content/chapters/01-intro.md

 Ratpack is more focussed on HTTP applications than Vert.x.
 Ratpack provides more support for structuring, composing, evolving and testing request handling logic than Vert.x.
-A more apt comparison then Ratpack and Vert.x would be a HTTP oriented framework built on type of Vert.x, such as [Yoke](http://pmlopes.github.io/yoke).
+A more apt comparison then Ratpack and Vert.x would be a HTTP oriented framework built on top of Vert.x, such as [Yoke](http://pmlopes.github.io/yoke).

 Another key difference is that the Vert.x API is callback based.
 Ratpack use the concept of a “promise” instead (see the [“Async”](async.html) chapter for more info).